Employers Face Increased Exposure to Employee Lawsuits

 • Fair Labor Standards Act governing minimum wage and overtime.

-• National Labor Relations Act oversees unions and workers' rights to join one.
+• The National Labor Relations Act oversees unions and workers' rights to join one.

 • Immigration Reform and Control Act prohibiting discrimination based on citizenship or nationality.

-• Occupational Health and Safety Act requires a safe workplace free of hazards.
+• The Occupational Health and Safety Act requires a safe workplace free of hazards.

 • Equal Pay Act protects against wage discrimination based on gender.

-Apart from federal laws, each state has dedicated employment laws.
+Each state has dedicated employment laws in addition to federal laws.
 For example, Pennsylvania has nearly 20 employment laws, including smoking laws, parental leave, drug testing, at-will work, etc.

-It's a significant reach for any business to grasp all the legal angles of employment law, even independent contractors.
+It's difficult for any business, even independent contractors, to grasp all the legal angles of employment law.
 That's why finding an experienced employment lawyer near you is important, especially if you run a small or medium-sized business.

 5 Common Issues Requiring Employment Lawyers